-Whether you choose to build a free site, or pay a fee to create one depends on your preferences.
-Free sites usually come with basic designs for you to choose from and some of them have ads on the page.
+Whether you choose to get a free site or pay a fee depends on your preferences.
+Free sites usually come with all the basic designs and features you’ll need to communicate with your guests.

-A paid site is a much better option for you if youre the type of person who prefers more elaborate designs/backgrounds that you can personalize and customize (with photos of your specific destination, your monogram or something more creative.)
-An added plus is that you won’t have to see any annoying ads with a premium or paid version.
+A paid site is a much better option if you’re the type of person who prefers more elaborate designs/backgrounds that you can personalize and customize (with photo galleries, your monogram or something more creative.)
 When I got married I chose to pay for a more premium design because I wanted to personalize it in a way you can’t with free sites.

-The sky is really the limit when it comes to the content you can put on your site.
-Just think of any information that would help everyone get to your destination wedding and would make them want to go.
+The sky is really the limit when it comes to the content you can put on your destination wedding website.
+Just think of any information that would help everyone get to your destination wedding, and would make them want to go.

 Here are some ideas…

 - Your stories: Write a short paragraph about how you met, why you decided to tie the knot abroad and why having your loved ones travel the distance to witness your love will mean so much to you.

 - Travel Info: Include links for booking group travel, information on how to obtain passports, airline or hotel discount promo codes/links.

 - Lots and lots of PHOTOS: Don’t just include photos of each other.
 Go further by uploading pics of the country/city, your resort.
 You can also do a slideshow of all your guests — they will be flattered and the other faces will be familiar when they all finally meet.